gacomm/SCSS-Style-Guide/README.md

 * Use hyphens (-) NOT underscores (_) in class names
 * All lowercase

-## Global Include SASS Files are Your Table of Contents
+## Global Include SCSS Files are Your Table of Contents

 List Vendor Dependencies First, Then Global Dependencies, Then Components, Then Sections.
 Breakup stylesheets into logical SMACSS like areas of concern